Updated: Aug 28, 2021

 A buyer's advocate (commonly known as buyer's agent), as the name suggests, is someone who works for the buyers.
 He/she is someone who makes sure you buy the right property at the right price, and suits what you need.

-How are Buyer's Advocates different from the usual Selling Agents?
+How are Buyer's Advocates different from Selling Agents?

 Selling Agents are required by law, to look after the interests of the sellers.
 In layman's terms, they help to make sure they get the highest possible price for the property, and on the terms asked for, by the seller.